Jolanoff/members-portal/README.md

 `docker-compose up`

 7. Install the database and run it via MySQL Workbench:
-note: I still have to upload the database to the folder directory
+note: I still have to upload the database to the directory

 8. Create your first user in the database and in keycloak:
 note: This is yet not created manually and need to be fixed